-The art of the landscape capture has many layered meanings – known or unbeknownst to the photographer.
-It is not until we dig deeper, do we see the workings within the images that are hidden – or not so hidden.
-Traces and remnants of history held in what now remains, from the impact of environment and man.
+The art of the landscape capture has many layered meanings, known or unbeknownst to the photographer.
+It is not until we dig deeper, that we see the workings within our images that are hidden – or not so hidden.
+Traces and remnants of history held in what now remains from the impact of environment and man.

-In this series of photogravures, Telescoping Landscapes, I explore what we see on the surface and through the artworks, tell a story held within.
+In this series of photogravures, Telescoping Landscapes, I explore what we see on the surface and through the artworks, tell the story held within.

 Maui’s beautiful rainforest trails and volcanic mountains of Iao Valley offer incredible vistas and scenery.
 They also hold a sacred spirituality in history and instill a place to respect what remains.
 What remains are the stories featured in my photogravure series, Telescoping Landscapes and are a visual voice of the land.

 One of the wettest areas of Maui, Iao Valley is a rainforest and National Natural Landmark.
 Lava mountains offer breathtaking waterfalls and lush vegetation.
 This is the landscape which covers the phallic lava remnant known as Kanaloa, God of the Underworld, the Eye of the Needle.

 The Iao land itself holds countless remains and history of an ancient warrior lookout.
 There are sacred and secret ali’i burial grounds that include Kings.
 The Iao Needle also holds the past of those who lost their lives in an historical bloody battle.
 So many fell their bodies blocked the Iao stream of water which ran red.
 This battle site is called “Kepaniwai”, “the damming of the waters”.